kaito274/Data-Pipeline-with-Docker/README.md

 You can use it to create cluster to view the topics streaming in Kafka.

-IMPORTANT: There is a bug that I don't know how to fix yet.
-You have to manually go to CLI of the "kafka-connect" container and run the below comment to start the Cassandra sinks.
+**IMPORTANT**: To start the cassandra sinks, manually go the CLI of the "kafka-connect" container and run the below comment:
 ```
 ./start-and-wait.sh
 ```